 - Don’t forget important items like a refillable water bottle, insect repellent, sunscreen and binoculars.
 You’ll also want to have a Great Day Bag to pack it all in!

-- For the best pictures of the Blue Mountains, you will need a good camera (something better than a phone!).
+- For the best pictures of the Blue Mountains, you will want a proper travel camera.
 We carry a Canon Rebel, which takes incredible photos.
-But, for something a little less bulky, we suggest a Canon Powershot, which is slim, lightweight and still have a nice zoom for a budget camera.
+But, for something a little less bulky, we suggest a Canon Powershot, which is slim, lightweight and has a nice zoom for a budget camera.

 Here is everything you need to know about how to get from Sydney to Blue Mountains!